Back to Delaware

 What This Bill Does

-• Changes the definition of child sex trafficking victim in Delaware law to match the federal Trafficking Victims Protection Act (TVPA) of 2000.
+• Updates the definition of child sex trafficking to match federal law under the Trafficking Victims Protection Act of 2000.

-• Updates laws on trafficking an individual and sexual servitude so that obtaining or purchasing a minor for commercial sexual activity is illegal, regardless of whether there's a third party involved.
+• Makes it an offense for anyone to obtain or purchase a minor for commercial sexual activity, regardless of whether a third party is involved.

 Who It Names or Affects